Healthdirect Free Australian health advice you can count on.

 Is it heartburn or a heart attack?

 Chest pain is a very common reason for people to go to the hospital emergency department.
-While many of these people are suffering from a heart attack, some are experiencing severe heartburn.
-A heart attack can feel like bad indigestion.
+While many people are suffering from a heart attack, some have severe heartburn.

 Regurgitation

-Regurgitation refers to the reflux of stomach acid and other stomach contents up into your throat and mouth.
-It causes an unpleasant, sour taste in the mouth.
+Regurgitation is also called reflux.
+This is when stomach acid and other stomach contents come up into your throat and mouth.
+It causes an unpleasant, sour taste in your mouth.

 Difficulty swallowing